What does breast cancer feel like?

 Breast cancer is one of the most common forms of cancer in American women, accounting for about 30 percent of new cancer cases in 2017.
 Men face a much lower risk, and the lifetime risk in the U.S is around 1 in 1,000.

-Symptoms and early signs of breast cancer
+Symptoms and early signs

 Breast cancer can often be difficult to detect in its early stages.
 While some with breast cancer will experience lumps, pain, swelling, and skin changes, others may experience no obvious symptoms.

 The American Cancer Society reports that most breast cancer cases first present as a new mass or lump.
 A wide range of other symptoms may also appear, including: